-- Qualifier: A student who receives this decision can practice, compete, and receive athletic scholarships during his or her first year of enrollment at either a Division I or Division II institution.
+- Final Qualifier: A student who receives this decision can practice, compete, and receive athletic scholarships during his or her first year of enrollment at either a Division I or Division II institution.

 - Academic Redshirt: Students may receive this decision at Division I schools only.
 This means that students can to practice and receive athletic scholarships, but they are not allowed to compete during their first year of enrollment.
 Students will be allowed to continue practicing after making satisfactory academic progress during their first semester.

-- Partial Qualifier: Students may receive this decision at Division II schools only.
+- Final Partial Qualifier: Students may receive this decision at Division II schools only.
 This means that students can practice and receive athletic scholarships, but they cannot compete during their first year of enrollment.

-- Nonqualifier: A student who receives this decision is not allowed to practice, compete, or receive athletic scholarships during his or her first year of enrollment at either a Division I or Division II institution.
+- Final Nonqualifier: A student who receives this decision is not allowed to practice, compete, or receive athletic scholarships during his or her first year of enrollment at either a Division I or Division II institution.

 - Early Academic Qualifier: Students who satisfactorily complete the first three years of high school may receive the decision of Early Academic Qualifier.
 Following graduation, a student’s final transcripts must be sent to the NCAA Eligibility Center to confirm qualifications.

-- Division I: Students must score at least a 900 combined on the SAT or a 75 on the ACT, have a 3.0 GPA in all NCAA-required classes, and have taken at least three years of English; two years of math; two years of science; two years of English, math, or science electives; and five other NCAA-approved courses.
+- Division I: Students must score at least a 900 combined on the SAT or a 75 combined on the ACT, have a 3.0 GPA in all NCAA-required classes, and have taken at least three years of English; two years of math; two years of science; two years of English, math, or science electives; and five other NCAA-approved courses.

-- Division II: Students must score at least a 1000 combined on the SAT or an 85 on the ACT, have a 3.0 GPA in all NCAA-required classes, and have taken at least three years of English, two years of math, two years of science, and five other NCAA-approved courses.
+- Division II: Students must score at least a 1000 combined on the SAT or an 85 combined on the ACT, have a 3.0 GPA in all NCAA-required classes, and have taken at least three years of English, two years of math, two years of science, and five other NCAA-approved courses.